 Construction vehicles can cause serious injuries in an accident on the road or at a construction site.
 Dump trucks are dangerous not only because of their size but also because of the weight of their loads and the nature of the materials that they move.
 If you were hurt in a dump truck accident, you should retain an experienced Folsom truck accident lawyer who can help you pursue damages.
 Not all personal injury attorneys understand how to gather evidence in a truck accident case.
-At Black & DePaoli, we understand how insurance adjusters think and which kinds of issues are likely to arise in a dump truck accident case.
+At The Law Office of Black & DePaoli, PC, we understand how insurance adjusters think and which kinds of issues are likely to arise in a dump truck accident case.

 Holding a Careless Trucker Liable for Your Injuries

 Dump trucks move construction materials such as sand, gravel, and waste and often are built to be driven off road or on a construction site.
 They are designed like tanks with high bumpers or no bumpers.
 In a collision, the motor of the dump truck could move underneath the other vehicle.
 The dumping mechanism is large and can harm bystanders in addition to people in other vehicles.
 Any cargo must be properly secured.
 The force of the collision, given the load that the dump truck is carrying, could result in a massive crash and serious harm to people in another vehicle or pedestrians.